 Prerequisites

-Apart from the form, passports and documents that you need to provide, you will need to have:
+Apart from the form, passports, and documents that you need to provide, you will need to have:

-- Proof of address in Berlin.
+• Proof of address in Berlin.

-- Your CV
+• Your CV

-- Proof of freelancer employment
+• Proof of freelancer employment

-- Financing plan
+• Financing plan

-- Revenue forecast
+• Revenue forecast

-- Regarding artists and language teachers: Proof of other regular income
+• Regarding artists and language teachers: Proof of other regular income

-- Health insurance
+• Health insurance

-- Pension plan if you are over 45 years of age
+• Pension plan if you are over 45 years of age

-Spain Non-Lucrative Visa
+Spain Digital Nomad Visa

 You need to show that you can support yourself and your dependents for the duration of the visa.
-At the time of writing you needed to show that you had approx €26,000 in available savings or guaranteed annual income.
+At the time of writing, you needed to show that you had approximately €40,000 in available savings or guaranteed annual income.
 You also need to get health insurance and meet a few other requirements.

 This is a hugely popular option for those wanting to live in Spain.
-It is a one-year visa but you can renew it for an additional two years at a time.
+It is a one-year visa, but you can renew it for an additional two years at a time.

-If you would like to have a personal consultation with out Spanish immigration partner where they review your personal situation and outline all of the steps to be followed to get this visa then book your consultation with them here.
+If you would like to have a personal consultation with our Spanish immigration partner where they review your personal situation and outline all of the steps to be followed to get this visa then book your consultation with them here.

 Costa Rica: Rentista Visa

-This is a visa for those that can prove a regular income of at least US$2,500 per month.
+This is a visa for those who can prove a regular income of at least US$2,500 per month.
 Can you show, for example, contracts with clients and a past history of earning over this amount?
 Do you have a steady, verifiable income from another source?
-If so you could be eligible for this visa as a freelancer or digital nomad.
+If so, you could be eligible for this visa as a freelancer or digital nomad.
 We will be writing a detailed blog soon about this visa so watch this space.

 Mexico Temporary Resident Visa

-Thailand Education Visa and Self Defence Visa
+Thailand Education Visa and Self-Defence Visa

 Freelancer and digital nomad numbers are growing.
 Countries that welcome them within the legal framework will benefit from having them inside their economy.
-The freelancer and digital nomad communities are strong, and sharing of information and experience is common.
+The freelancer and digital nomad communities are strong, and the sharing of information and experience is common.
 The best countries for digital nomads will have access to more of this exciting group.
 We have no doubt that there will be more and more freelancer visas and digital nomad visas that cater more directly to the market.
 Until then, these visas and permits in this article let you live and work around the globe.